 Farmhouse Madeline Island serves breakfast, brunch and lunch everyday until 3:00.
 [Edit: Their hours fluctuate through the year and in the fall, they are only open Thursday through Sunday.
 Check ahead.]
 Like The Fat Radish, Farmhouse focuses on local, organic, and sustainably sourced food.
 Gluten-free, vegan, and vegetarian options are prevalent on the menu.
 The owner suggests you get the Kimchi Rachel.
 Oh, and check out their Facebook page for evening pop-up dinners—they recently held a four-course ramen experience.

-Madeline Island Bakery
+Madeline Island Bakery (now closed)

 101A Middle Road, La Pointe, WI

 I frequently check Google reviews before I visit businesses and restaurants in a new city.
 Typically, when a score is 4.2 to 4.7 (out of 5), it means the place is worth a visit.
 It’s rare I find spots that get anything above 4.7.
 Madeline Island Bakery has a perfect rating and it’s well deserving of the praise.
 From cookies to pies to coffee cake, everything owner Alyssa Larsen is baking in her teeny-tiny kitchen is top-notch.
 A must visit.
 [Edit: Be sure to get there before October 22, 2017 when the Madeline Island Bakery will be closing permanently.]

 After a kitchen experiment making candles soon took over their entire house, Michael Childers and his husband, Glenn, started a new chapter in their lives and opened a candle factory in La Pointe, Wisconsin in 2012.
 Their soy candles come in clean, well-styled packaging and make for great gifts.
 Their current shop, inside a historic home on Madeline Island, is one of the first spots you’ll see off the ferry.
 And if you can’t make the trip, their online store is booming.